Parent PLUS Loans: 2026 Deadline for Lower Payments and Relief

 Important: Only consolidate Parent PLUS loans together — not your own loans, not your child’s loans, and not loans you co‑signed.
 Mixing loan types can disqualify you from IDR programs.

-2. Make one payment under ICR
+2. If required, make one payment under ICR

 • Once the consolidation is approved: